The Pride and the Passion: Production

-Box office and critical reception
+Reception

 Opening to mixed reviews on July 10, 1957, The Pride and The Passion was successful, spurred by the popularity of the leading actors.
 With US rentals of $3.5 million, from a gross of $8.75 million, and worldwide rentals of $6.7 million, it was one of the 20 highest-grossing films of 1957.
 However, high production costs caused the film to lose $2.5 million.

 Variety praised the film's production values, saying "Top credit must go to the production.
 The panoramic, long-range views of the marching and terribly burdened army, the painful fight to keep the gun mobile through ravine and over waterway – these are major pluses."

-Author Ephraim Katz described the film as "overblown empty epic nonsense."
+In 1998, Author Ephraim Katz described the film as "overblown empty epic nonsense."